jcustenborder/kafka-connect-spooldir/README.rst

   * Default: true
   * Importance: high

-``key.fields``
+``csv.first.row.as.header``
+  Flag to indicate if the fist row of data contains the header of the file.

+  * Type: boolean
+  * Default: false
+  * Importance: medium

+``csv.schema``
+  Schema representation in json.

+  * Type: string
+  * Default: ""
+  * Importance: medium

+``batch.size``
-  The fields that should be used as a key for the message.
+  The number of records that should be returned with each batch.

+  * Type: int
+  * Default: 1000
+  * Importance: low

+``csv.case.sensitive.field.names``
+  Flag to determine if the field names in the header row should be treated as case sensitive.

-  * Type: list
+  * Type: boolean
-  * Default: []
+  * Default: false
-  * Importance: high
+  * Importance: low

-``escape.char``
+``csv.escape.char``
   Escape character.

   * Type: int
   * Default: 92
-  * Importance: medium
+  * Importance: low

-``file.charset``
+``csv.file.charset``
   Character set to read wth file with.

   * Type: string
   * Default: "UTF-8"
+  * Importance: low

+``csv.ignore.leading.whitespace``
+  Sets the ignore leading whitespace setting - if true, white space in front of a quote in a field is ignored.

+  * Type: boolean
+  * Default: true
+  * Importance: low

+``csv.ignore.quotations``
+  Sets the ignore quotations mode - if true, quotations are ignored.

+  * Type: boolean
+  * Default: false
+  * Importance: low

+``csv.keep.carriage.return``
+  Flag to determine if the carriage return at the end of the line should be maintained.

+  * Type: boolean
+  * Default: false
+  * Importance: low

+``csv.null.field.indicator``
+  Indicator to determine how the CSV Reader can determine if a field is null.
+Valid values are EMPTY_SEPARATORS, EMPTY_QUOTES, BOTH, NEITHER.
+For more information see http://opencsv.sourceforge.net/apidocs/com/opencsv/enums/CSVReaderNullFieldIndicator.html.

+  * Type: string
+  * Default: "NEITHER"
-  * Importance: medium
+  * Importance: low

-``parser.timestamp.date.formats``
+``csv.parser.timestamp.date.formats``
   The date formats that are expected in the file.
 This is a list of strings that will be used to parse the date fields in order.
 The most accurate date format should be the first in the list.
 Take a look at the Java documentation for more info. https://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html

   * Type: list
   * Default: [yyyy-MM-dd' 'HH:mm:ss]
-  * Importance: medium
+  * Importance: low

-``parser.timestamp.timezone``
+``csv.parser.timestamp.timezone``
   The timezone that all of the dates will be parsed with.

   * Type: string
   * Default: "UTC"
-  * Importance: medium
+  * Importance: low

-``quote.char``
+``csv.quote.char``
   The character that is used to quote a field.
-This typically happens when the separator.char character is within the data.
+This typically happens when the csv.separator.char character is within the data.

   * Type: int
   * Default: 34
-  * Importance: medium
+  * Importance: low

-``schema``
-  Schema representaiton in json.
+``csv.schema.from.header``
+  Flag to determine if the structSchema should be generated based on the header row.

-  * Type: string
+  * Type: boolean
-  * Default: ""
+  * Default: false
-  * Importance: medium
+  * Importance: low

-``separator.char``
+``csv.separator.char``
   The character that seperates each field.
 Typically in a CSV this is a , character.
 A TSV would use \t.

   * Type: int
   * Default: 44
-  * Importance: medium

-``batch.size``
-  The number of records that should be returned with each batch.

-  * Type: int
-  * Default: 100
   * Importance: low

-``ignore.leading.whitespace``
-  Flag to determine if the whitespace leading the field should be ignored.

-  * Type: boolean
-  * Default: true
-  * Importance: low

-``ignore.quotations``
-  ignore_quotations character.

-  * Type: boolean
-  * Default: false
-  * Importance: low

-``keep.carriage.return``
-  Flag to determine if the carriage return at the end of the line should be maintained.

-  * Type: boolean
-  * Default: false
-  * Importance: low

-``null.field.indicator``
-  Indicator to determine how the CSV Reader can determine if a field is null.
-Valid values are EMPTY_SEPARATORS, EMPTY_QUOTES, BOTH, NEITHER.
-For more information see http://opencsv.sourceforge.net/apidocs/com/opencsv/enums/CSVReaderNullFieldIndicator.html.

-  * Type: string
-  * Default: "NEITHER"
-  * Importance: low

-``skip.lines``
+``csv.skip.lines``
   Number of lines to skip in the beginning of the file.

   * Type: int
   * Default: 0
   * Importance: low

-``strict.quotes``
-  strict quotes.
+``csv.strict.quotes``
+  Sets the strict quotes setting - if true, characters outside the quotes are ignored.

   * Type: boolean
   * Default: false
   * Importance: low

-``verify.reader``
+``csv.verify.reader``
   Flag to determine if the reader should be verified.

   * Type: boolean
   * Default: true
+  * Importance: low

+``file.minimum.age.ms``
+  The amount of time in milliseconds after the file was last written to before the file can be processed.

+  * Type: long
+  * Default: 0
   * Importance: low